Green0-0/Agent2/README.md

 # Updates:
-3/14/25 - v0.03 Improved viewing and editing tools, unified all searching tools 3/10/25 - v0.02 Finish tools, open_element_at, more examples, slight tool changes, depreciated codeblock cache based tools because they were garbage
+3/14/25 - v0.03 Improved viewing and editing tools, unified all searching tools

+3/10/25 - v0.02 Finish tools, open_element_at, more examples, slight tool changes, depreciated codeblock cache based tools

 3/2/25 - v0.01 Preview is ready...

 If this repo has helped you, give it a star!